By: Kalin Goble, M.S. & Jason Jowers, M.S. MFT.

 OneOp Resources

-Finally, this is Resource Discovery blog post we wrote features the Caregiver Self-Care Activity Book, provided by VA Caregiver Support.
+Finally, this Resource Discovery blog post we wrote features the Caregiver Self-Care Activity Book, provided by VA Caregiver Support.
 This book is also full of great suggestions when it comes to self-care for military caregivers.
 Taking care of one’s own wellbeing is vital in being able to successfully take on the role of caregiver.
 As this quote from an unknown author states, “An empty lantern provides no light.
 Self-care is the fuel that allows your light to shine brightly.”
 So as caregivers, make sure to find time to prioritize your wellbeing and find what tools work best for you.
 We hope these resources assist in finding the fuel that allows your light to shine bright for yourself and those you care for.

 References